MP for Streatham and Croydon North

 Secretary of State for Housing, Communities and Local Government

-Steve Reed is a Labour (Co-op) MP for Streatham and Croydon North, first elected in 2012.
-He is currently Secretary of State for Housing, Communities and Local Government and sits on the Speaker's Committee on the Electoral Commission.
-He has held a range of shadow and ministerial roles, including a spell as Secretary of State for Environment, Food and Rural Affairs before moving to housing in 2025.
+Steve Reed is a Labour (Co‑op) MP for Streatham and Croydon North, first elected in 2012.
+He has held a range of shadow ministerial roles and, as of September 2025, serves in government as Secretary of State for Housing, Communities and Local Government, following a prior spell as Secretary of State for Environment, Food and Rural Affairs.

 Declared financial interests include two entries for gifts, benefits and hospitality from UK sources.